thomaszeroone/comcast-example-api/orders.md

 ### GET

-Returns a specific order from a customer ID and order ID.
+Retrieve a specific order for a specified customer ID.
+Each order will have an order ID, an address ID, a credit card ID, a time, and a total quantity of items ordered.
+An order will also include a list of items ordered.

 #### Request Parameters